qmk/qmk_firmware/docs/flashing.md

 Flashing sequence:

+1. Enter the bootloader using any of the following methods:
+    * Press the `RESET` keycode
-1. Press the `RESET` keycode, tap the RESET button, or short RST to GND
+    * Press the `RESET` button on the PCB if available
+    * Short RST to GND quickly
 2. Wait for the OS to detect the device
-3. Erase the flash memory (will be done automatically if using the Toolbox or CLI/make command)
+3. Erase the flash memory (will be done automatically if using the Toolbox or CLI/`make` command)
 4. Flash a .hex file
 5. Reset the device into application mode (will be done automatically as above)